-After making appropriate enquiries, the Board of Trustees has a reasonable expectation that the Academy Trust has adequate resources to continue in operational existence for the foreseeable future.
-The Board of Trustees continues to adopt the going concern basis in preparing the accounts.
-The statement of accounting policies provides further details regarding the adoption of the going concern basis
+After making appropriate enquiries, the board of trustees has a reasonable expectation that the academy trust has adequate resources to continue in operational existence for the foreseeable future.
+For this reason, it continues to adopt the going concern basis in preparing the financial statements.
+Further details regarding the adoption of the going concern basis can be found in the Accounting Policies.